-Climate Change Risk - Certain research has shown that the global climate is changing and may continue to change.
+- Climate Change Risk Certain research has shown that the global climate is changing and may continue to change.
 Extreme weather events such as flooding and drought are thought to be increasing in severity and frequency.
 As such, this affects the planning and day to day running of businesses and industry.
 Pancontinental will consider climate change risk in its everyday business decisions and how it can adapt to changing conditions believed to be caused by climate change.
 Governments, regulators, lenders and investors are becoming more and more interested in how companies are managing the impacts of climate change.
-Pancontinental may be impacted by increasing regulation and costs associated with climate change.
-Climate change risk is discussed in detail in the following section.

-- Extraordinary Events Extraordinary events such as the COVID-19 pandemic.
-The Company may be affected by future events similar to those experienced during the previous financial year when the COVID-19 pandemic affected lives and businesses worldwide.
+Pancontinental may be impacted by increased regulation and costs associated with climate change.
+Climate change risk is discussed in detail in the following section. - Extraordinary Events Extraordinary events such as the COVID-19 pandemic.
+The Company may be affected by future events similar to those experienced during the COVID-19 pandemic which affected lives and businesses worldwide.
 The Company must be prepared to again act quickly should a similar situation arise. - Regulatory Change Pancontinental's operations and finances may be affected by a changes to government policy, regulations or legislation.
-Unexpected changes may impact longer term projects and their viability to provide returns for shareholders.
+Unexpected changes may impact longer term projects and their viability to provide returns for shareholders. - Social Risks Social exposures may include; diversity and inclusion and health and safety.
+Pancontinental has consistently exceeded the industry average for diversity.